1. Osome Blog UK

 If you plan to visit regularly or have easy geographical access, you’ll want to factor in proximity when establishing an offshore company.

-Wherever you decide to set up an offshore company, make sure you stay up to date with the regularly-changing policies and industry regulations.
+Wherever you decide to set up an offshore entity, make sure you stay up to date with the regularly-changing policies and industry regulations.
 This is why you want to make sure you set up in a jurisdiction that’s complementary to your chosen company structure and suits the nature of your business.

 You also need to take the reputation of the jurisdiction into consideration, as it may affect the growth of your business and your future potential.
 Seek to establish an offshore business in a place that boasts a sound and stable reputation for business owners.
 Tax minimisation, favourable rates and low taxation on foreign-sourced income will also benefit your business.